 Using an instrument called a gonioscope, ophthalmologists can inspect the front of the eyes and assess the drainage angle between the cornea and the iris and the channels in the trabecular meshwork.
 This test can help differentiate between closed- and open-angle glaucoma.

 Glaucoma cannot be cured, but treatment may help delay disease progression.
-Most treatments for glaucoma aim to reduce ocular pressure and its fluctuations.
-Early treatment with medications, surgery, or both can nearly always maintain safe pressure of the aqueous humor, thus preventing optic nerve damage and blindness.
+Most treatments for glaucoma aim to reduce ocular pressure and its fluctuations, thus preventing optic nerve damage and blindness.
+Medications in the form of eye drops are the most common treatment for glaucoma.
+Surgery may be recommended for more severe or emergency cases.

 Decision to Start Treatment